Your Pet, Our Passion.

 Why do dogs growl?

 Dog growling is simply a method of communication – it’s your dog trying to tell you something.
-Dogs growl to communicate lots of different things, from fear and aggression to encouraging play.
-That’s why you need to understand the types of dog growl to interpret what the sound means.
+Dogs growl to communicate lots of different things, including fear, angry and as part of play.
+This wide variety of potential meanings is why you need to understand the types of dog growl to interpret what the sound means.

 Dog growling when playing